MKLau/rclean-joss/rclean-joss.md

 explosive in the last decade.
 In particular, the statistical programming language ``R`` has grown exponentially to become one of the top ten programming languages in use today.
-However, recently concerns have arisen over the reproducibility of science [@Stodden2018] and the potential contribution made by the complexity and fragility of analytical software
-[@Pasquier2017 @Trisovic2018].
-Because of this, tools that can lower the time and energy required to re-factor and streamline analytical scripts could have significant impact on scientific reproducibility across all of science.
+However, recently concerns have arisen over the reproducibility of scientific research [@Peng2011 @Baker2016 @Stodden2018] and the potential contribution made by the complexity and fragility of analytical software [@Pasquier2017 @Chen2018].
+There is now a recognition of the need for well documented, transparent code and that just making code open is not enough [@Chen2018].
+Because of this, tools that can lower the time and energy required to re-factor and streamline analytical scripts could have significant impact on scientific reproducibility across all of science [@Visser2015].
 Toward this goal, we have created ``Rclean`` to aid in the rapid reduction of code to focus on results that are specifically relevant to a research product, such as a blog, academic talk or research article.